itoth43/Tutorial-Unity3d-and-VR/README.md

     Scene Manager (Concept):

     The Scene Manager is used to control important variables and/or functions used throughout your entire project.

+    Canvas and UI (Concept and Reference):

+    You'll see the most important part in VR with UI is that it isn't obstructive.

+    See the settings in the Inspector for the Canvas used in the project scene that the "Render Mode" is set to World Space.
+This will keep the UI from being locked to the main camera.

 ## Authors